hongbo-miao/ping-ip/README.md

 This method does not support retry, skip list.

-Because no retry, so not reliable due to some IPs might get timeout in the first scan.
+Since there is no retry, it is not reliable because the only scan can get timeout.

+The code is in the `multiprocess` folder.

 ```shell
 poetry run poe run-multiprocess